 Gary Oldman is a man of many faces: from the quiet, desperate police commissioner who all but fades into the background before a hopeless task to driven, sadistic villains, Gary Oldman can play them all.
+He is one of the most versatile British actors around.
 But what has he played?

 Gary Oldman was born on March 21st, 1958 in New Cross, London.
 As a child, he at first wanted to pursue music, but at the age of 13 he saw Malcolm McDowell in The Raging Moon and decided to become an actor instead.

-He left school at 16 to work in a shop and continued to work odd jobs to support himself while he studied at the Young People’s Theatre in Greenwich.
+He left school at 16 to work in a shop and continued to work odd jobs to support himself while he took acting classes at the Young People’s Theatre in Greenwich.

 After being rejected by the Royal Academy of Dramatic art, he won a scholarship for the Rose Bruford College and in 1979 graduated with a BA in Acting.